Latest Insight

 Obligated Parties: Refiners and importers required to meet RFS mandates.
 Must acquire and retire RINs to comply with the RFS.

-FACTORS INFLUENCING RIN PRICES
+FACTORS INFLUENCING PRICES

 Feedstock Availability: Changes in the availability of feedstocks like corn, soybean oil, and used cooking oil can impact RIN prices.